-But what about the people you’ll be working closely with?
-A surgeon’s a surgeon, right?
-While there are a lot of similarities among them, there’s also a wide variety of surgical specialties to practice.
-To help you develop a better understanding of what’s out there, let’s examine 20 of the most common types of surgeons you’ll work with as a surgical tech.
+Sure, you know you’d be working with surgeons.
+But there are several types of surgeons who specialize in different types of surgery.
+To help you develop a better understanding of what’s out there, we’re dissecting 20 of the most common types of surgeons you may find yourself assisting as a surgical tech.

 1. General surgeon